 - a.
-Single Service Operators (Commercial): Except as specifically set forth below, the following types of insurance coverage will be provided by the Operator, naming the Authority as additional insured: - → Aircraft Liability
+Single Service Operators: Except as specifically set forth in 4.06, 2. b. below, the following types of insurance coverage shall be provided by the Operator, naming the Authority as additional insured:

+- → Aircraft Liability (if applicable)

-\$2 Mill Each Person
+\$2 Mill Each Accident